The-Real-Adeel/AppService-Python/README.md

 # Deploy Azure App Services using Python Code in Github

 **Overview**
 We will create the python file here.
 Create App service with staging slot.
 Link the staging slot with Github.
 Swap to see if code shows up in prod.
+Since I am not a coder, we will copy a simple hello world code as a test

 **Steps**